nloo003/SC1015-Group-5-Data-Science-Project/README.md

   - higher usage of first-person pronouns
   - lower usage of third-person pronouns
   - greater number of sentences in news
+- Some words are more prevalent in fake news articles and thus, can be used to determine the credibility of fake news via vectorization
+- Combination of a few machine learning models via ensemble can produce a better model

 ## What did we learn from this project
 - Machine Learning Models